 If it is introduced, the Government plans to introduce the rating in three phases over the 2020s.
 Alongside this consultation the Government has published a shorter and more targeted consultation on how the framework could be implemented in the office sector, which will be phase one.
 Phase two and phase three of the rating’s introduction will address the remaining sectors

 The proposals in this consultation go beyond just introducing a new metric.
 To meet the UK’s climate targets, these ratings must improve over time.
 This will require clear incentives, and potentially regulation in the future.

 What does this mean for the commercial sector?

-Landlords should start to look at their portfolios now, they need systems in place to monitor their portfolios to identify properties that may need to registered for the new energy performance rating, and those that will fall below the EPC B rating for MEES in 2025, so that they can plan how to carry out the improvement works that will be required in the most cost effective way.
+If they have not already done so, landlords should start to look at their portfolios now, they need systems in place to monitor their portfolios to identify properties that may need to registered for the new energy performance rating, and those that will fall below the EPC B rating for MEES, so that they can plan how to carry out the improvement works that will be required in the most cost effective way.